Skip to content

 5. Miral Al-Tahawy, Born 1968

-Miral Al-Tahawny is a popular novelist and short-story writer from Egypt.
-Even though she comes from a conservative background, many of her ideas are revolutionary.
+Miral Al-Tahawy is a popular novelist and short-story writer from Egypt.
+Even though she comes from a conservative Bedouin background, many of her ideas are revolutionary.
 Her unique thoughts are reflected in her powerful works, and she is widely seen as a pioneer in the world of Arabic literature.

-She is also a recipient of the Naguib Mahfouz Medal for Literature.
+She is a recipient of the Naguib Mahfouz Medal for Literature.
 Some of her most popular works include The Tent, Blue Aubergine, and Brooklyn Heights, which takes place in New York.
-If you want to explore her work for yourself, you can find Brooklyn Heights.
+Al-Tahawy’s writing draws heavily on her Bedouin heritage, exploring how traditional desert culture intersects with — and often conflicts with — urban modernity.
+Her prose style is lyrical and richly imagistic, creating vivid portraits of women navigating between old and new worlds.

 6. Salwa Bakr, Born 1949